Bobsi4real/PROJECT_5-MYSQL-CLIENT-SERVER/Project_5.md

 ![Image](./Images/instances.png)

 ### Step 2 - Update the repository
-Use the command below to update the repository of the Ubunttu OS `sudo apt update && sudo apt upgrade -y`
+Use the command below to update the repository of the Ubuntu OS `sudo apt update && sudo apt upgrade -y`

 ### Step 3 - Installing MySQL Server